 - Genius: The Transgression: One of the sample villains is an Illuminated who believes that he is the Self-Eating Fire, a cosmic entity whose goal is to destroy everything that exists to integrate it into himself, and is opposed by an entity known as the Metal Peacock God that creates things by cutting off parts of itself.

-- In Castlevania: Chronicles of Sorrow, Graham Jones in Aria and Dmitrii and Dario in Dawn are completely convinced that they are Dracula's Reincarnation because they were born the day he died.
+- In Castlevania: Aria of Sorrow, Graham Jones is completely convinced that he's Dracula's Reincarnation because they were born the day he died.
+Dmitrii and Dario also are the same in the sequel Castlevania: Dawn of Sorrow.
 While they all have demon-related supernatural abilities, they are also completely wrong; the real reincarnation is the protagonist Soma.

 - Devil Survivor: Naoya Route: The Player (Abel) becomes the King of Bel after killing every last Bel demon during the lockdown.
-Naoya congratulates Abel as demons in the lockdown zone come to greet their new overlord.
-If the player continues in Overclocked he may choose to perform a war against God.
+Naoya (who is actually Cain) congratulates Abel as demons in the lockdown zone come to greet their new overlord.
+If the player continues in Overclocked, he may choose to perform a war against God.

 - Elden Ring: The Dung Eater's motives and backstory are largely unexplored, but what is obvious is that he sees himself as a Dark Messiah carrying out a holy duty to curse the Golden Order by defiling those who live by it, to the extent of styling himself as an Omen (humans with hornlike deformities, considered a Very Bad Sign by the Golden Order).
 According to one item description, he's killed thousands already, and at the end of his quest (if the player hasn't killed him or made him a puppet), he'll do a Villainous Sacrifice to spawn the Mending Rune of the Fell Curse, which will defile the Elden Ring itself.